-Over the years, thousands of bird watchers and photographers have attended the bird race in Fraser’s Hill, coming from all over Malaysia, neighboring countries and even from out of Southeast Asia.
+Over the years, thousands of bird watchers and photographers have attended the bird race in Fraser’s Hill, coming from all over Malaysia, neighbouring countries and even from out of Southeast Asia.

 Fraser’s Hill International Bird Race 2019

-Every year, the Fraser’s Hill International Bird Race is held at the main Fraser’s Hill Clock Tower area, where birders will congregrate before the flag off.
+Every year, the Fraser’s Hill International Bird Race is held at the main Fraser’s Hill Clock Tower area, where birders will congregate before the flag off.

-VIPs and Tourism Officials are invited to officiate the event, which sees over 100 particpants that will explore the cooling highlands here.
+VIPs and Tourism Officials are invited to officiate the event, which sees over 100 participants that will explore the cooling highlands here.

-Teams of three persons will particpate in a two day race, which lets them travel on foot around Fraser’s Hill.
+Teams of three persons will participate in a two-day race, which lets them travel on foot around Fraser’s Hill.
 Their objective is to spot the most number of species of birds within the time allocated.

-Apart from the bird race, there are also many other activities conducted for visitors and particpants, and the overall experience creates one massive bird and nature event.
+Apart from the bird race, there are also many other activities conducted for visitors and participants, and the overall experience creates one massive bird and nature event.

 Fraser’s Hill Bird Photography Contest